The Foreign Tax Credit Information

 - You are not filing Form 4563 or excluding income from sources within Puerto Rico.

-People who work in foreign countries and earn wages or self-employment income will often pay taxes on that income to foreign governments.

-Such people can exclude some or all of their foreign earned income from their US federal income tax.
-In this situation, the person cannot claim both the foreign tax credit and the foreign earned income exclusion on the same income.
+People who work in foreign countries and earn wages or self-employment income will often pay taxes on that income to the foreign governments.
+These people can exclude some or all of their foreign earned income from their U.S. federal income tax, but they cannot claim both the foreign tax credit and the foreign earned income exclusion on the same income.

-"You may not take either a credit or a deduction for taxes paid or accrued on income you exclude under the foreign earned income exclusion or the foreign housing exclusion," the IRS explains in tax topic 856.
+"You may not take either a credit or a deduction for taxes paid or accrued on the income you exclude under the foreign earned income exclusion or the foreign housing exclusion," the IRS explains in Tax Topic 856.

-However, if only part of their wages or self-employed income is excluded, the individual can claim a foreign tax credit on the income that was not excluded from tax.
+But if only part of their wages or self-employed income is excluded, the individual can claim a foreign tax credit on the income that was not excluded from tax.